 Real estate in Rosemont – La-Petite-Patrie

 Since most dwellings in Rosemont are small apartment buildings and multiplexes, the majority of Rosemont residents are tenants.
 On the other hand, condominiums (usually small and affordable) are becoming more common.

-The development of condos played a key role in the borough's revitalization effort.
-The Angus Technopole project, for example, has been an important element.
-Built on the site of the former Canadian Pacific Railway Shops, this is the first company to have built a green district in Quebec.
+The development of condos has played a key role in the effort to revitalize the borough.
+The “Angus Technopole” project, for example, was an important part of this.
+Built on the site of the former Canadian Pacific railway workshops, it is the first company to have erected a green district in Quebec.

 This borough includes the neighbourhoods of Nouveau-Rosemont, Vieux-Rosemont, La-Petite-Patrie, Little-Italy, Cité Jardin, Parc Molson and Angus.